Bioaccumulation Monitoring Program Tribally-centered Fish Consumption Application

 Tribal Advisory Committee (TAC)

-The purpose of this Tribal Advisory Committee (TAC) is to help inform and/or co-create application materials to ensure they are relevant to Tribal and subsistence consumers of fish and shellfish in California.
+The purpose of this Tribal Advisory Committee (TAC) is to help inform and co-create the application and related materials to ensure they are relevant to Tribal and subsistence consumers of fish and shellfish in California.
 TAC members will be asked to provide guidance related to application development decisions, features, and functionality as well as supporting the early review of the application when it is available.

 Tribally-led Meetings